silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 Rock](https://en.wikipedia.org/wiki/Monsters_of_Rock) festival was going to take place.
 These festivals, taking place in many large European and US cities were highly popular from the late seventies into the early nineties, often attracting six digit numbers of heavy metal and rock music fans.
 A *Monsters of Rock festival* usually featured a huge main stage where multiple bands performed on a single day, forming a live gig that lasted 6-8 hours.
-Later, Monsters Of Rock extended into South America while it gradually died off in Europe and the U.S only to get resurrected about 25 years later.
+Later, Monsters Of Rock extended into South America while it gradually died off in Europe and the U.S only to get resurrected about 25 years or so later.
 {:dc}

 There was always a **main act** performing at the end of the show and it was typically one of the big rock or metal bands of that era.
 Kiss, Iron Maiden, AC/DC, Deep Purple, David Lee Roth, Van Halen, Guns'n Roses, Whitesnake and many more all have at least one appearance at a Monsters Of Rock festival.
 My older brother was a big hard rock and heavy metal fan back these days and he had been on huge festivals before, but for me it was the first such event.
 At 14, I was probably still too young for rock concerts, but I had seen Deep Purple live on their Perfect Strangers tour a year before and was already a big metalhead at that age.
 The influence of my brother was clearly showing.

 I do not remember much of the drive, because I slept through most of it, but I know the 400 mile drive took us about 7-8 hours and we arrived in Schweinfurt around noon.
 The situation was "chaotic"